MrShecks/road-trip-tracker/README.md

 My devblog, ramblings and rants for this years festivities can be found [here](https://forum.level1techs.com/t/devember-road-trip-tracker-android-application/150676/3)

-The finished application will use the MVVM architecture and the following components/libraries: -
+The finished application will use/demonstrate the MVVM architecture and the following components/libraries: -

 - Android Room Database
 - Android Architecture Components
+- Android View Models
 - Navigation Library
+- View Binding
 - LiveData
 - Paging Library
 - Lifecycle Components